 Sometimes the problem might be as simple as fixing the thermostat batteries or resetting the unit.
 When your air conditioner isn’t working, the problem might be due to a problem with the thermostat.
 You need to inspect it and identify any issue it might be having.

 Are the batteries dead?
 You should replace them.
 Sometimes the thermostat might be too old.
-In such a case, commercial AC repair services Long Island providers recommend that you replace it with a newer, better model.
+In such a case, commercial AC repair services ronkonkoma providers recommend that you replace it with a newer, better model.